fusion94/homeassistant/README.md

 In addition to the two WAN connections, UniFi Gateways also support the use of our UniFi LTE Backup which is connected to a LAN port.
 This is only capable of being used as a failover option.

+While I have the [UniFi LTE](https://store.ui.com/collections/wireless/products/unifi-lte) I've yet to configure it for use.

 ## Gear/Equipment